Last Updated on October 4, 2022 by admin

 3. Downtown Farmers Market

 Walla Walla is an agricultural hub.
 The region is known for its production of wheat, sweet onions, grapes, and potatoes.
 One of the best ways to experience Walla Walla’s agricultural harvest is to attend the Farmers Market.
 The Downtown Farmers Market takes place on Saturdays during the warmer season.
-(See their schedule here, which tends to run from May through October).
+(See their schedule, which tends to run from May through October).
 Be sure to buy some Walla Walla Sweet Onions if they’re in season!
 We bought a bag of onions on our last trip and they were so delicious.
 We actually enjoyed the onions raw because they were so sweet!
-We added them to our burgers and
+We added them to our burgers for a family BBQ and they were a hit.

 4. Maple Counter Cafe

 Walla Walla’s Main Street is absolutely beautiful.
 You’ll find well-maintained historic buildings and old lamp posts.
 The downtown area is actually a National Register Historic District.
 (Officially listed in 2021!)
 You really get a sense that you’re traveling back in time.
 Some of the oldest buildings actually date back to 1869.
-For a detailed description of the various buildings, click here.
+The city website has detailed descriptions of each historic building, if you’re interested in learning more.

-There are over 30 tasting rooms downtown, which means that it’s super convenient to visit multiple wineries within walking distance of hotels like the Marcus Whitman Hotel or The FINCH.
+There are over 30 wine tasting rooms in downtown Walla Walla, which means that it’s super convenient to visit multiple wineries within walking distance of hotels like the Marcus Whitman Hotel or The FINCH.
 We really enjoyed wine tasting at Barons, and we’ve also heard good things about Seven Hills Winery.
 Plumb Cellars was definitely a popular gathering place.
-They offer wine slushies, and they often also have live music!
+They offer wine slushies, and they often have live music!

 My favorite store in the downtown area was the bookstore.
 (No surprise there!)
 Book & Game was right on the corner on Main Street, and we picked up a few books and some board games for future game nights.
 (We really like the UNLOCK! series, which is like an escape room you can puzzle through at home.)